sland587/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 ### Takeaway

-- This chart highlights the importance of investing time in learning high-value skills like Python and SQL, which are evidently tied to higher paying roles, especially for those looking to maximize their salary in the tech industry.
+- This visualization was one of my favorites.
+It let me combine salary and skill popularity in a single chart.
+I’m learning how visual storytelling can make insights more digestible for stakeholders.

 ## Conclusion
 This project gave me a chance to apply core Excel skills to a real-world dataset and explore what matters most in data careers.
 I didn’t just learn new tools—I gained a clearer picture of how data can drive smarter career decisions.